Table of contents

 Remember, maintaining sobriety is an ongoing process, and while relapse occurs, it doesn’t define your journey – it’s how you respond and get back on track that truly matters.

 At Bridges Sober Living Apartments, Los Angeles, we offer a safe and supportive environment for men and women working toward their recovery goals.
 We also support them while they learn new skills and secure employment, allowing them to begin a new chapter in their lives.
 We aim to provide a safe space free of triggers for those recovering from substance abuse and help them readjust to society.
-Give us a call at 310-953-4075 to learn more about sober living services.
+Give us a call at 310-953-4075 to to learn more about sober living services

 Frequently Asked Questions